 KIS offers a wide range of termly extra curricular activities (ECAs) for students in Year 1 and above.
-Through various, age-appropriate activities, our students not only develop new skills and interest, but also practice social interaction and teamwork in fun ways.
+Through various, age-appropriate activities, students not only develop new skills and interest, but also practice social interaction and teamwork in fun ways.

 Students can expect to be notified about each term’s ECA programme within the first few weeks of school starting.
-All selections and allocations are carried out through the SchoolsBuddy app.
+All selections and allocations are carried out through the SchoolsBuddy website.
 For students joining us after the first two weeks of term, we will endeavour to offer them an activity if spaces are available.

 Primary Sessions start at 2.10pm and finish at 3pm.
 Secondary sessions start at 3.10pm and finish at 4pm.
 There are a minimum number of five students required for each ECA to run.
 Please note however that numbers are also limited for most of our clubs and places will be filled through the SchoolsBuddy system, which aims to fairly allocate student’s to their preferred choice of club each term.

 ECAs are predominantly free of charge, however where an external coach is conducting the ECA or specific materials are required, a fee will be charged.
 Full details of any charges are included in the SchoolsBuddy website during the sign up process.